The past ten years have been, without a doubt, the most exciting in recent history in terms of disclosure of information.

 But the political and legal responses to the success of internet publisher WikiLeaks in the past few years have called into serious question the legal regimes related to the disclosure of information, including protections related to freedom of speech and the press, protection for sources and whistleblowers, the alleged need for confidentiality in government, and the justification for concomitant limitations upon freedom of information and transparency.

-Astonishingly, British and American commentators are in a state of denial when it comes to seeing that what happens to Assange could happen to them.
-They argue bizarrely that he is not a journalist, though the Trump administration implicitly accepts that he is one, since it is pursuing him for journalistic activities.
+Astonishingly, British and American commentators are in a state of denial when it comes to seeing that what happened to Assange could happen to them.
+They argue bizarrely that he is not a journalist, though the Trump administration implicitly accepted that he is a journalist since it was pursuing him for journalistic activities.
 The motive is openly political, one of the absurdities of the hearing being the pretence that Trump-appointed officials provide a reliable and objective guide to the threat to the US posed by the WikiLeaks revelations.

 On April 11, Julian Assange was taken into custody outside of the Ecuadorian Embassy in London, ending his seven-year isolation there.
 He was arrested by British authorities, and the United States has filed an extradition warrant.
 He faces charges of conspiring to hack government computers.

 This is a politically-motivated arrest due to his exposure of American atrocities and crimes.
 His arrest is an affront to liberty and indicative of the reach and power of the deep state.

 Assange has been indicted in the U.S. on 18 charges over the publication of classified documents.
 Prosecutors say he conspired with U.S. Army intelligence analyst Chelsea Manning to crack a password, hack into a Pentagon computer and release secret diplomatic cables and military files on the wars in Iraq and Afghanistan.

 It really doesn’t matter how they dress the extradition charge, the reality: is ‘its revenge for publishing and Assange is now damned’.